ucr-hpcc/ucr-hpcc.github.io/content/en/About/overview/introduction.md

 #### HPC usage

 + Usage instructions for HPCC's infrastructure are available under the manual section [here](https://hpcc.ucr.edu/manuals/).
-Importantly, use of the _Manuals dropdown_ in the menu bar on the top to efficiently navigate this section.
++ To efficiently navigate the Manuals pages, use the _Manuals dropdown_ in the menu bar on the top of this site.

 #### Infrastructure description